doocs/leetcode/solution/1400-1499/1407.Top Travellers/README_EN.md

 | id            | int     |
 | name          | varchar |
 +---------------+---------+
-id is the primary key for this table. name is the name of the user.
+id is the column with unique values for this table. name is the name of the user.
 </pre>